Drip Tips vs Standard Mouthpieces – Complete Guide

 Airflow and Draw Resistance Effects

-Shape influences vapour direction and concentration.
+Shape: Influences the direction and concentration of vapour.
 Tapered mouthpieces can focus vapour streams, while straight-bore designs provide more open airflow characteristics.

 Flavour Enhancement and Modification

 Narrow-bore mouthpieces often concentrate flavour by focusing vapour streams and reducing air dilution.
-Combined with other add-ons for boosting flavour, this can make subtle flavours more noticeable and complex e-liquids more distinct.
+Combined with other flavour-boosting add-ons, this can make subtle flavours more noticeable.

-Wide bore designs may allow some flavour dilution but provide better vapour volume for visual effects and throat sensation.
-The trade-off between flavour intensity and vapour production varies by individual preference.
+Wide-bore designs may allow some flavour dilution but provide greater vapour volume for visual effects and throat sensation.

 Material impact on taste varies significantly.
 Glass and high-quality plastics generally provide the most neutral flavour experience, while some metals can impart slight metallic notes.